-Safety coefficient A or B

 Safety coefficient Steel Cast steel Nodular

-А 3.5 4 5
+A 3.5 4 5

 В 1.7 2 3

 13.1.6.3 The welding details and welding procedures are to be approved by the Society.
 All welded joints within the pressure boundary of steering gear or connecting parts transmitting mechanical loads are to be full penetration type or of equivalent strength.